Coulter counter

 A Coulter counter is an apparatus for counting and sizing particles suspended in electrolytes.
 The Coulter counter is the commercial term for the technique known as resistive pulse sensing or electrical zone sensing.
 The apparatus is based on the Coulter principle named after its inventor, Wallace H. Coulter.

 A typical Coulter counter has one or more microchannels that separate two chambers containing electrolyte solutions.
 As fluid that contains particles or cells is drawn through the microchannels, each particle causes a brief change to the electrical resistance of the liquid.
 The counter detects these changes in the electrical resistance.

 Coulter principle

-The Coulter principle states that particles pulled through an orifice, concurrent with an electric current, produce a change in impedance that is proportional to the volume of the particle traversing the orifice.
+The Coulter principle states that particles pulled through an orifice, concurrent with an electric current, produce a change in impedance proportional to the volume of the particle traversing the orifice.
 This pulse in impedance originates from the displacement of electrolyte caused by the particle.

-The principle has found commercial success in the medical industry, particularly in hematology, where it can be applied to count and size the various cells that make up whole blood.
+The Coulter principle relies on the fact that particles moving in an electric field cause measurable disturbances in that field.
+The magnitudes of these disturbances are proportional to the size of the particles in the field.
+Coulter identified several requirements necessary for practical application of this phenomenon: